qrvey/partner-portal/v2-website/versioned_docs/version-7.0/ui-docs/dataviews/chart-types/table.md

-<li>b) From the Columns Shelf

-Columns can also be reordered in the analytic panel by dragging and dropping the column pills in the desired position shelf.
+<li>b) From the Columns Shelf: <br/> Columns can also be reordered in the analytic panel by dragging and dropping the column pills in the desired position shelf.
 This method only applies to the edit mode of charts and can be performed inside Chart Builder.</li>

 ![table](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/dataviews/chart-types-all/Table/27agg2.png#thumbnail-40)